Dual Diagnosis Treatment

 The Correlation Between SUD and Mental Illness

-Even though the co-occurrence of SUD and mental health conditions is extremely common, having one of these conditions does not automatically cause the other.
-You may wonder, “Why is there such a strong correlation between the two?”
-While there is no direct link, there could be there are a variety of factors that may contribute to their co-occurrence.
+Even though the co-occurrence of substance abuse disorder and mental health conditions is extremely common, having one of them does not automatically cause the other.
+However, while there is no direct link, a variety of factors may contribute to their co-occurrence and the need for dual diagnosis treatment.
+Among them are:

-#3.
-Trauma: Traumatic experiences leading to post-traumatic stress disorder (PTSD) can also lead to mental health conditions and substance abuse.
+• Trauma: Traumatic events and experiences leading to post-traumatic stress disorder can also lead to mental health conditions and substance abuse.

-If any of these three areas leads an individual to a mental health episode or disorder, those suffering may turn to drugs and alcohol to self-medicate their symptoms to feel better.
-Likewise, if any one of these three areas leads to a SUD, an individual’s brain chemistry can be affected in such a way that it could lead to a mental health episode or disorder.
+If any of these three areas leads an individual to a mental health challenge or disorder, those suffering may turn to drugs and alcohol to self-medicate.
+Likewise, if any one of these three areas leads to an SUD, an individual’s brain chemistry can be affected in such a way that it could lead to a mental health episode or disorder.

 According to previously cited statistics by the NAMI, over 90 million adults in the U.S. have experienced mental illness.
-As outlined above, many of these individuals may turn to drugs or alcohol to help self-medicate in order to soothe or quiet symptoms of their mental conditions.
+As outlined above, many of these individuals may turn to drugs or alcohol to help self-medicate.

-While mental illness can present differently in each individual, signs that someone you know may be experiencing a mental health condition include:
+While mental illness can present differently in each individual, the signs and symptoms that someone you know may be experiencing a mental health condition include:

 • Increase or decrease in appetite